 #9.
 Sefris of the Hidden Ways

-Next up in 9th place is Sefris of the Hidden Ways, the first reanimator-focused commander on this list.
+Next up is Sefris of the Hidden Ways, the first reanimator-focused commander on this list.
 Sefris is unique because the main way to reanimate is actually by completing dungeons, not just casting Reanimate or Persist.
 While this isn’t the most ultra-competitive strategy, this commander offers a very fun and refreshing playstyle that most Commander players will enjoy.

 I suggest you don’t set too high a bar as to what you reanimate with your commander given how quickly you can accelerate through a dungeon if you have multiple ways to venture.
 You can potentially reanimate every single turn with just two or three venture mechanics.
 Not only does this gain you value or tempo advantages, it also offers a consistent way to bring venture engines or other combo pieces back from the graveyard.